JeelM/EECS4222_Project_1/tutorials/01-requirements.md

 ```

 ## Give 'eecs' user some priviledges
-For some of the commands, you need to write 'sudo' to run the command with the root access. 'sudo' asks password from the user.
+For some of the commands, you need to write `sudo` to run the command with the root access. `sudo` asks password from the user.
 By adding `eecs ALL=(ALL) NOPASSWD:ALL` at the end of the sudoers file, eecs user won't have to enter password when writing sudo.

 ```sh
 # open sudoers file